The Forecourt Garden is a place of welcome and a space to rest and reflect or play and explore.

-Bronze markers set into the stone pathway have been chosen by the local Ngunnawal, Ngambri and Ngunawal peoples to reflect places of significance to them in and around Canberra, such as Namadgi National Park, Birrigai rock shelter and Weereewaa (Lake George).
+Bronze markers set into the stone pathway have been chosen by the Ngunnawal, Ngambri and Ngunawal peoples to reflect places of significance to them in and around Canberra, such as Namadgi National Park, Birrigai rock shelter and Weereewaa (Lake George).

-This part of the garden combines plants from across Australia.
+The Forecourt Garden combines plants from across Australia.
 The shapes, colours, textures and fragrances of the design are inspired by the patterns of growth that follow fire.

 Australia’s Indigenous people have cared for country over millennia.
 They used low intensity fires to gently burn small areas, nurturing plants, animals and soils.
 From above, the patterns formed by these cool burns look like a mosaic.